 The DeLonghi Stilosa is a semi-automatic espresso maker.
 You’re in control of all the elements of making your espresso other than heating the water and generating pressure.

 The good part of this is that you can use any coffee that you like.
-You can nail down your perfect grind, dose, and extraction time for really good espresso.
+You can nail down your perfect grind, dose, and extraction time for a really good espresso.
 With a quality grinder, you can produce a better espresso shot than the Vertuo Plus.

 The downside is that this is obviously a lot more work than the Nespresso Vertuo Plus.
 It’s also a lot more cleaning and you’ll need to spend extra for a grinder.